inferixon/Seamless-Hourglass-Model/README.md

   * Gravity as emergent order: the tendency toward globally compressible states.
 * SHG and cosmology:

-  * Variable effective speed of light as an emergent property of coherence propagation.
+  * Variable apparent effective speed of light as an emergent property of coherence propagation.
   * Early low-correlation regime instead of inflaton fields.
   * Late-time acceleration as a shift in effective coherence propagation, not a separate dark-energy substance.
 * Limitations: